-A precise mechanism for determination of User Fee has been specified for the entire concession period since this would be of fundamental importance in estimating the revenue streams of the Project and, therefore, its viability.
-The User Fee shall be based on the rates notified by the Government prior to bidding for the concession.
+A precise mechanism for determination of User Fee has been specified for the entire concession period since this would be of fundamental importance in estimating the revenue streams of the project and, therefore, its viability.
+The User Fee shall be based on the rates notified for the airport by the Authority prior to bidding for the concession.

 User Fees should be determined with care and precision

-The MCA provides for a reduction in the User Fee by about 2 per cent every year to account for the depreciated assets and increased efficiency.
-The MCA also provides for indexation of the User Fee linked to the Price Index.
+The MCA provides for an annual reduction in the User Fee by about 2 per cent to account for the depreciation in assets and lower level of service to the users due to increased congestion.
+The MCA provides for indexation of the tariffs to the extent of 100 per cent thereof linked to the Price Index.
 In respect of non-aeronautical services, however, the Concessionaire shall be free to determine the charges thereof.